Grease and line the bottom of a 9x13 (23x33cm) cake pan with parchment or wax paper.

 Filling

-Unroll cake, spread out peanut buttercream on cake.
-Spread an even layer of jelly on top of buttercream, leaving 1" (5cm) gap at the end free of jelly.
+Unroll the cooled cake, spread the peanut buttercream, leaving 1" (5cm) gap at the end free of icing.
+Top the buttercream with jelly.
 Gently roll back up cake.
+Wrap in plastic wrap or aluminum foil.
 Chill until firm, about 1 hour.
 Remove cake 20 minutes before serving.
 If desired, sprinkle top with powdered sugar shortly before serving.